Table of Contents

 Mother tincture of roots is prescribed.
 OR

 Artemisia Vulgaris 200C is a useful remedy for petit mal type of epilepsy especially in children and in young girls after fright or other violent emotions.
 It is also useful in cases where the epilepsy is worse at puberty and during menses.

-Leaf and shoot tip are ground in butter milk.
-It is boiled and taken during night after food.
+Leaf and shoot tip are ground in buttermilk.
+It is boiled and taken during the night after food.